NextCenturyCorporation/ozp-docker-runner/README.md

 ## Quick Start
 Execute the following command to start OZP:
 `docker-compose up`
+point a browser to https://localhost:8443/ozp-center/ You can login with wsmith/password.
+See below in ozp-auth for more users.

 ## Configuration
 Commonly-used configurations can be set using environment variables which can be